 sid specifies the signer's certificate (and thereby the signer's public key).
 The signer's public key is needed by the recipient to verify the signature.
 SignerIdentifier provides two alternatives for specifying the signer's public key.
-The issuerAndSerialNumber alternative identifies the signer's certificate by the issuer's distinguished name and the certificate serial number; the subjectKeyIdentifier identifies the signer's certificate by the X.509 subjectKeyIdentifier extension value.
+The issuerAndSerialNumber alternative identifies the signer's certificate by the issuer's distinguished name and the certificate serial number; the subjectKeyIdentifier identifies the signer's certificate by a key identifier.
+When an X.509 certificate is reference, the key identifier matches the X.509 subjectKeyIdentifier extension value.
+When other certificate formats are referenced, the documents that specify the certificate format and their use with the CMS must include details on matching the key identifier to the appropriate certificate field.
 Implementations MUST support the reception of the issuerAndSerialNumber and subjectKeyIdentifier forms of SignerIdentifier.
 When generating a SignerIdentifier, implementations MAY support one of the forms (either issuerAndSerialNumber or subjectKeyIdentifier) and always use it, or implementations MAY arbitrarily mix the two forms.
+However, subjectKeyIdentifier MUST be used to refer to a public key contained in a non-X.509 certificate.